kenneth-wanjiru/Power-BI/README.md

 ### Project Overview

-This data analysis project aims to provide a meaningful insights into the sales performance of a chocolate company called AWESOME CHOCOLATES.
-By analyzing various aspects of the sales data, we gain a depper understanding of the company's performance.
+This project provides in-depth insights into the sales performance of AWESOME CHOCOLATES.
+By analyzing key aspects of the sales data, we uncover trends and patterns that offer a clearer understanding of the company’s performance.

 ### Data Source

-Sales Data: The primary dataset used for the analysis is collected from https://chandoo.org/wp/
+Sales Data: The primary dataset for this analysis was sourced from Chandoo.org.

-### Tools
+### Tools Utilized

-- Excel - Data Cleaning and Data Analysis
+- Excel: Data Cleaning and Preliminary Analysis
-- Power BI - Creating Reports
+- Power BI: Interactive Report Creation and Visualization

-### Data Cleaning
+### Data Cleaning Process

-In the initial steps, I performed the following tasks:
+The initial phase focused on preparing the data for analysis, which included:
-- Data loading and inspection
+- Loading and inspecting data
-- Handling missing values
+- Addressing missing values
-- Data Cleaning and formatting
+- Cleaning and formatting data for consistency

 ### Exploratory Data Analysis (EDA)

-EDA involved exploring the sales data to answer key questions, such as:
+Through EDA, the project explores critical questions such as:
-- What is the overall sales trend?
+- What are the overall sales trends?
-- Who is the best sales person?
+- Who is the top-performing salesperson?
-- What are the sales amount by countries?
+- How do sales vary across different countries?